hotosm/learnosm/_posts/en/0200-12-28-start-josm.md

   information associated with them, but they help to define where the line is located.
-- Lastly, there are numerous shapes on the sample map, representing different places - a forest, a river, and buildings.
-A shape generally represents an area, like a field or a building.
+- Lastly, there are numerous shapes on the sample map, representing different places - a forest, a river, a park, and buildings.
+A shape is used to represent an area, like a field or a building.
 A shape is exactly like a line - the only difference is that the line begins at the same point where it ends.

+> It's easy to think of a map as containing these three basic types of objects -
+> points, lines, and shapes.
+In OpenStreetMap there is special terminology
+> which you will come to learn as you progress.
+In OSM, points are actually called
+> **nodes**, and lines are called **ways**.
+A shape is called a **closed way**
+> because it is just a line that ends at the same point where it begins.

 - You may notice that when you select an object, a list appears to the right of the map in a window called “Properties”.
 These are known as tags.
 Tags are information that is tied to a point, line or shape that describes what it is.
-We’ll learn more about tags in Chapter 7, Advanced Editing.
+We’ll learn more about tags in a later chapter.
 For now all you need to know is that this information helps describe whether our object is a forest, a river, a building, or something else.
 - Think about drawing a map by hand, and how you are also drawing